ssc3/docker-internals-lab/lab-01-manual-linux-container.md

 Create subvolume 'images/alpine'
 ```

-Now to borrow and image from docker
+Now to borrow an image from docker

 input:
 ```